Practical and Ethical Challenges of Large Language Models in Education: A Systematic Scoping Review: Results

 We identified nine different categories of educational tasks that prior studies have attempted to automate using LLMs (as shown in Table \ref{tab:educational-tasks}).
 Prior studies have used LLMs to automate the profiling and labelling of 17 types of education-related contents and concepts (e.g., forum posts, student sentiment, and discipline similarity), the detection of six latent constructs (e.g., confusion and urgency), the grading of five types of assessments (e.g., short answer questions and essays), the development of five types of teaching support (e.g., conversation agent and intelligent question-answering), the prediction of five types of student-orientated metrics (e.g., dropout and engagement), the construction of four types of knowledge representations (e.g., knowledge graph and entity recognition), the provision of four different forms of feedback (e.g., real-time and post-hoc feedback), the generation of four types of content (e.g., MCQs and open-ended questions), and the delivery of three types of recommendations (e.g., resource and course).
 Of the 118 reviewed studies, 85 studies aimed to automate educational tasks related to teachers (e.g., question grading and generation), 54 studies targeted student-related activities (e.g., feedback and resource recommendation), 20 studies focused on supporting institutional practices (e.g., course recommendations and discipline planning), and 14 studies empowered researchers with automated methods to investigate latent constructs (e.g., student confusion) and capture verbal data (e.g., speech recognition).

 We identified five categories of LLMs used in prior studies to automate educational tasks.
 BERT and its variations (e.g., RoBERTa, DistilBERT, multilingual BERT, LaBSE, EstBERT, and Sentence-BERT) were the most predominant model used in 109 reviewed studies.
 However, they often required manual effort for fine-tuning (n=90).
 GPT-2 and GPT-3 have been used in five and three studies, respectively.
+Specifically, GPT-2 and GPT-3 have performed better than BERT-based models in content generation and evaluation tasks, such as generating university math problems \citep{drori2022neural} and evaluating the quality of student-generated short answer questions \citep{moore2022assessing}.
 OpenAI's Codex has been used in two prior studies, specifically for code generation tasks.
 T5 has also been used in two prior studies for classification and generation purposes.
 In terms of machine-learning tasks, 74 studies used LLMs to perform classification tasks.
 Generation and prediction tasks were investigated in 24 and 23 prior studies, respectively.
 In sum, LLMs-based innovations have already been used to automate a range of educational tasks, but most of these innovations were developed on older models, such as BERT and GPT-2.
-Although state-of-the-art models, such as GPT-3, have been introduced for over two years \cite{brown2020language}, they have yet to be widely applied to automate educational tasks.
+Although state-of-the-art models, such as GPT-3, have been introduced for over two years \citep{brown2020language}, they have yet to be widely applied to automate educational tasks.
 A potential reason for this lack of adoption could be these models' commercial and close-sourced nature, increasing the financial burdens of developing and operating educational technology innovations on top of such models.